December 4, 2011

 Firstly, group think is unfortunately common.
 In these groups everybody tends to assume somebody else is doing the work to validate the opportunities, meaning often nobody is.
 Typically there are just one or two key individuals in the group, whom everybody else looks to and follows.
 It sucks to be them.

 Secondly, because New Zealand is small and the credible investors are all well known and easily accessed, the better founders just approach them directly.
 So, an investment group ends up self-selecting for the worst opportunities from those that remain otherwise unfunded.
-It is incorrect, in my experience, for a new investor to assume that there are a lot of impressive but unfunded start-ups out there, who just don’t know how to connect with potential angels.
-All of the hot guys are either taken or gay – you have to work hard to be an investor of choice for smart founders.
+It is incorrect, in my experience, for a new investor to assume that there are a lot of impressive but unfunded startups out there, who just don’t know how to connect with potential angels.
+You have to work hard to be an investor of choice for smart founders.

 I’m also not sure the odds stack-up in their favour the way that many angels assume when they start.
 Perhaps this portfolio approach works if your portfolio is big enough (e.g. hundreds or thousands of companies) but if you’re spreading across just 5 or 10 local companies then there is every chance that all of them will bomb.
 You can’t just randomly date strangers and expect to find your soul mate!